rrooggiieerr/homeassistant-benqprojector/README.md

 * RP790S
 * RP705H

-Some projectors need to be **on** to be able to detect the model and the integration to work.

 Please let me know if your projector is also supported by this Home Assistant integration so I can improve the overview of supported projectors.